Behavioral Consequences of Sexual Orientation Disclosure in a Large-Scale Digital Environment: Context

 \begin{quote} \textit{I do not have terrible taste in men.
 I have good taste in terrible men.} (Graves) \end{quote}

 \begin{quote} \textit{[\dots] asked Fate with a tinge of poorly concealed jealousy, despite Graves having been gay for the better part of four decades.} (Storyteller) \end{quote}

 This \textit{coming-out event} closely approximates an ideal experiment where individuals randomly disclose their sexual minority status, thus providing a unique setting to identify the effects of coming out on players' preferences for Graves.\footnote{\ It is crucial to distinguish between the \textit{coming-out event} and the disclosure of Graves' sexual orientation.
 The coming-out event encompasses both Graves' disclosure and the start of LGBT Pride Month.
 While this is not a concern for identification, it requires careful interpretation of the findings.
 To maintain clarity, we generally refer to the effects of the coming-out event in our analysis.
-Further discussion on this topic is deferred to Section \ref{subsec_coming_out_vs_lgbt_month} and Appendix \ref{app_anatomy_coming_out_event}.}
+Further discussion on this topic is deferred to Section \ref{subsec_coming_out_vs_lgbt_month} and Supplementary Information \ref{app_anatomy_coming_out_event}.}

 To ensure the credibility of our identification, it is crucial that the disclosure was not anticipated by players.
-The top panel of Figure \ref{fig_google_interest_time_graves} displays the Google search interest for the query \textit{\open Graves gay"}.
-We observe minimal interest in this search term throughout the year $2022$, with a remarkable spike occurring during the week of the coming-out event.
+Figure \ref{fig_google_interest_time_graves} displays the Google search interest for the query \textit{\open Graves gay."} We observe minimal interest in this search term throughout the year $2022$, with a remarkable spike occurring during the week of the coming-out event.
 This pattern supports our assumption of no anticipation and strengthens the credibility of our identification strategy.

-Furthermore, the lower panel of Figure \ref{fig_google_interest_time_graves} displays the Google search interest for the query \textit{\open LoL Graves"}.\footnote{\ \textit{LoL} is the common short-hand for League of Legends.} Similarly to the previous search term, we observe a remarkable spike in interest during the week of the treatment.
 What is particularly interesting is that this surge in interest surpasses the level observed during the $2022$ League of Legends World Championship (held from September $29^{th}$ to November $5^{th}$), despite Graves being among the top-eight most played characters during the tournament.
 This finding emphasizes the substantial impact and attention that the coming-out event received from players.